“This used to be a massive manual planning effort. Now, it’s just the press of a button away.”

 Your business faces extremely complex challenges.
 You need to achieve multiple, conflicting objectives simultaneously—amid an ever-changing business landscape and global disruption.
 That’s why 80% of the world’s leading enterprises turn to Gurobi’s decision intelligence technology.

-Learn MoreJoin us for an exclusive webinar with Belma Şıpka from Hitit to discover strategies to optimize annual leave planning in aviation for operational efficiency with Gurobi.
+Learn MoreThank you for joining us for this exclusive webinar featuring Belma Şıpka from Hitit, where we explored strategies to optimize annual leave planning in aviation and drive operational efficiency with Gurobi.
+Missed the live session?

 Learn MoreJoin us at the first Optimization Community event - Gurobi Connect, where we'll be meeting in person to learn more about decision intelligence technology and how to make optimal decisions in seconds!
 You'll have the opportunity to network with other like-minded individuals, as well as members of the Gurobi APJ team, spaces are limited, so be sure to RSVP as soon as possible.